-This area of site can be accessed via an access road into Royal School Cavan.
+This area of site can be accessed via access road into Royal School Cavan.
 From this access road, there is an all-weather gravel sports pitch used by the school (Plate 1).
 To the west of this pitch is the Kilnavarragh Stream.
 South of the pitch is Field 1 (Plate 3), which is greenfield land.
 The topography slopes to the south/southeast in this area, where the field borders the flowing into the Cavan River.

 Cavan River.
-There was an area of marshy land in the southwest of this field along the access to farmlands north of new school building, ponded water was noted on the surface of the laneway.
+There was an area of marshy land in the southwest of this field along the structed allowing access to farmlands north of new school building, note ponded water on surface of laneway.